Mary Immaculate School for Native Americans: Boarding school for Native Americans

 During the late 19th century and into the 20th century, the number of Native American boarding schools began to increase throughout the whole United States but specifically in the west.
-The were integrated as part of the cultural assimilation of the Native American tribes into Western society.
+They were integrated as part of the cultural assimilation of the Native American tribes into Western society.
 These schools have raised controversy over their typically harsh and strict conditions.
 Indian students had their hair cut upon arrival, were often only allowed to speak English, and dressed according to American styles of clothing.

 Mary Immaculate School for Native Americans was a boarding school for Indian girls.
 Students there learned a variety of academic subjects, including the arts.
 Along with academic pursuits, they practiced life skills such as cooking, sewing, and gardening.
 Students at the school were assimilated into American culture, though the Catholic nuns were beloved by their students and the tribe.
 Some students and their families viewed the school as an opportunity to amidst the dominating white influence.
 Girls received their First Communion and were confirmed according to the Catholic faith.
 The school was well-loved by many students, who praised the nuns for their efforts.
 Bishops and tribal chiefs would visit periodically to speak to the students or administer various religious rites.

 The government considered closing the mission boarding school years later and creating a public school instead.
 This proposal was highly contested by those who were present in the meetings, including many of the Coeur d’Alene leaders.
 The Coeur d’Alene wanted to see the school continue to be run by the sisters of the mission.
 Following these discussions, the governmental agents dropped the public school proposal and granted the Sacred Heart mission over 1200 acres to provide the resources necessary to educate the tribal students.